Man reportedly set himself on fire along Florida Boulevard

 Authorities told WBRZ the man was taken from the scene, near the intersection of Florida Boulevard and Acadian Thruway, in critical condition.
 Sources said the incident was first reported shortly after 10 a.m.
 Tuesday.

-Firefighters responding to call found burning clothes at the front door of the Circle K at that intersection and put out the flames.
+Firefighters responding to a call found burning clothes at the front door of the Circle K at that intersection and put out the flames.

 Trending News